hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 On most systems, the /boot partition has to be left unencrypted while the others are encrypted.
-This is so that GRUB, and therefore the kernel, can be loaded and executed since the firmware can\'t open a LUKS volume.
+This is so that GRUB, and therefore the kernel, can be loaded and executed since the firmware can't open a LUKS volume.
 Not so with libreboot!
 Since GRUB is already included directly as a payload, even /boot can be encrypted.
 This protects /boot from tampering by someone with physical access to the system.